Scaphiopus holbrookii: Taxonomy

+Distribution and habitat

-It is found in the southeastern United States, except for mountainous areas, and is also found northward along the Atlantic coast, through the Mid-Atlantic states, into southern New England, including eastern Massachusetts.
+It is mostly found in the southeastern United States, except for mountainous areas, and is also found northward along the Atlantic coast into southern New England, where it is considered rare.
 It is found in inland states such as Pennsylvania and New York, but only as far westward as the Appalachian Mountains, and the Hudson River Valley in New York.
+Absent from the Appalachians, but occurs west of them in Tennessee, Kentucky, and southern reaches Illinois, Indiana, and Missouri.
+They are endangered Connecticut where it is found that they only have one viable population in the state.

+Prefers habitats with loose, commonly sandy, soils for burrowing like Longleaf pine forests with open understories from intermittent natural burn events.
+Most abundant in forests with little leaf litter and sparse shrubs.
+Research has looked into the habitat selection of the species and has found that it tends to hover around upland areas.
+It has shown preference for being close to deciduous shrub edges, low-growing pitch pine branches, and reindeer lichen.
+This environment provides an easy place to burrow, a dense prey biomass, and protection from predators.

 Description

 The average length of an adult eastern spadefoot is 1+3/4 to 2+1/4 in.
 It is brownish in color, with two yellowish stripes on its back.
 These stripes, which begin on the upper eyelids, may diverge or converge, resulting in a pattern resembling a lyre or an hourglass.
 Some specimens may be very dark, with less distinct markings.
 The skin is normally smoother and moister than other toads.
+Their skin is also sparsely peppered with little warts across the entirety of the body.
 The eastern spadefoot belongs in one of only four groups of burrowing terrestrial anurans.
 It has one spur on each of its back feet for burrowing.
 The spur is generally three times longer than the other toes.
-A similar species is Hurter's spadefoot toad, which was once considered a subspecies of S. holbrookii.

 Behavior

-Scaphiopus holbrookii spends almost all of its life deep underground; coming out only to breed, and sometimes eat.
+Scaphiopus holbrookii spends almost all of its life deep underground; emerging only to breed or feed.
 It remains in a type of hibernation almost all its life.
-It burrows in a spiral, preferring sandy soils.
+It burrows in a spiral.

-Research has looked into the habitat selection of the species, and has found that it tends to hover around upland areas.
-It has shown preference for being close to deciduous shrub edges, low-growing pitch pine branches, and reindeer lichen.
-This environment provides an easy place to burrow land, with dense prey biomass, and protection from predators.